lukovdm/MasterThesisIrisElpi/README.md

   - **common**: Contains the Elpi source for the commonly used predicates.
   - **proofmode**: Contains the sources for the eIris proofmode.
   - **experiments**: Any experiments or examples using our tactics.
+    - **channels.v**: Contains the linked list with delete nodes example from the paper.

-    - **indtest.v**: Contains basic examples for using the `Iris` command and `eiIntros` tactic.
+    - **indtest.v**: Contains basic examples for using the `Iris` command, and `iInduction` and `eiIntros` tactics.
-    - **sets.v**: Contains the definition of `is_MLL`, the representation predicate for marked linked lists.
-And several proofs of specifications concerning MLL.
+    - **sets.v**: Contains several specifications of Sets using inductive predicates including the one from Section 3.
-    - **twp.v**: Contains the definition of the total weakest precondition and proofs of associated lemmas using our system.
+    - **twp.v**: Contains the definition of the total weakest precondition and proofs of associated lemmas using our command and tactics.
 - **Utils** Containing python scripts to generate tables
   - **Timing**: Contains a Python script and Coq source file which tests the speed of the intro pattern parser written in Elpi.
   - **generate_linecount_table.py** Generates LOC table as found in the paper